CMU-CREATE-Lab/deep-smoke-machine/README.md

 ```sh
 python split_metadata.py confirm
 ```
 Download all videos in the metadata file to deep-smoke-machine/back-end/data/videos/.
+We provide a shell script bg.sh to run the python script on the background using the [screen command](https://www.gnu.org/software/screen/manual/html_node/index.html).
 ```sh
 python download_videos.py